Swampfox142/The-Elevator/README.md

 - Allows for interaction via command-line.
 - Scalable & configurable with arbitrary number of floors/buttons (not currently supported through cli, and not thoroughly tested)

-Below is a screenshot of a running instance of application. floorButton 4 and Floor 3's 'Down' call button are pressed.
+Below is a screenshot of a running instance of the application.
+FloorButton 4 and Floor 3's 'Down' CallButton are pressed.
 The elevator is in motion upwards towards floor 4.
 ![Elevator Display](images/elevator-animated.png)

 ## Installation